1. The Ghost in the quill

 Enter Leonato Gouernour of Messina, Innogen his wife, Hero his daughter, and Beatrice his Neece, with a messenger.

 I have no interest in why this ghost character lingered on the page past any initial notes and into official print copies of the text.
 But rather, I wish to explore why she was conceived of and then dropped.
-I’m not speculating on any intents, but rather using the ghost of Leonato’s wife (and therefore Hero’s mother) to explore elements of the play, and how these elements would have fallen apart if Innogen was allowed to remain in the play.
+I’m not speculating on any intents, but rather using the ghost of Leonato’s wife (and therefore Hero’s mother) to explore elements of the play, and how these elements would have fallen apart if Innogen were allowed to remain in the play.

 One thing that I have to clear up from the start is that there could very well be a practical reason for Innogen’s non-existence.
 Shakespeare’s cast limited him to four women (with speaking roles) in any given play.
 Much Ado has, without Innogen, has four women: Hero, Beatrice, Margaret, and Ursula.
 These four all appear on stage for the failed wedding in Act IV and the real wedding in Act V, leaving no room for poor Hero’s mother.
 Of course, the roles of Ursula and Margaret could have been combined, therefore allowing Innogen to exist - and herein lies the problem with speculation.